konstructio/kubefirst/docs/kubefirst/local/install.md

 The [gitops repo](https://github.com/kubefirst/gitops-template) that we create for you will power your local Kubefirst platform.
 The [metaphor-frontend](https://github.com/kubefirst/metaphor-frontend-template) repo is your microservice example, which demonstrate how to publish and gitops-deliver applications to your new development, staging, and production namespaces in your new local cluster.

+#### Atlantis and Ngrok integration

+During cluster provisioning, Terraform communicates with host machine to create the desired resources.
+When Atlantis is installed via Kubefirst, it will use Ngrok to expose the Atlantis server to the internet via webhook.

+Webhook is the way GitHub listen to events and forward the request to a service, for example when a new commit is pushed to a repository Atlantis will receive a event call and run a plan.

+Ngrok is a tool that allows us to expose a local server to the internet via a tunnel, Kubefirst opens the tunnel during the installation, and Atlantis receives events via the tunnel.
+When the installation finish, it will hang at the handoff screen, the tunnel will be closed when the handoff screen is closed and Kubefirst installation process dies.

 ## After installation

 After the ~5 minutes installation, your browser will launch a new tab to the [Kubefirst Console application](https://github.com/kubefirst/console), which will help you navigate your new suite of tools running in your local k3d cluster.